Vsomera/PlanifAi/README.md

 # PlanifAi

-Travel Planner with Ai Features
+Travel Planner with Ai Features (in-progress)

 ## How to Run with Docker